sarangjo/sarangjo.github.io/content/pages/tech/dev-env-setup/index.md

 - [Cascadia Code](https://github.com/microsoft/cascadia-code)
 - [Git for Windows](https://git-scm.com)

-# TODO

-- MSYS2
-  - Modify the Mingw x64 start menu shortcut to have `-full-path`
-  - Set `%HOME%` to home directory
-- PHP
-- ConEmu/Cmder?

 # Atom

 Restore backup for Atom with `sync-settings`, with a new `Personal Access Token` with `gist` access: https://github.com/settings/tokens/new